dojo/docs/dojox/charting.rst

 Credits
 =======

-Much of the information in the above article originally appeared in the following articles and excerpts have been used with permission from Sitepen.
+Much of the information in the above article originally appeared first in the following articles, and excerpts have been used with permission from Sitepen.

 * `A Beginner’s Guide to Dojo Charting, Part 1 of 2 <http://www.sitepen.com/blog/2008/06/06/a-beginners-guide-to-dojo-charting-part-1-of-2/>`_ by Doug McMaster
 * `A Beginner’s Guide to Dojo Charting, Part 2 of 2 <http://www.sitepen.com/blog/2008/06/16/a-beginners-guide-to-dojo-charting-part-2-of-2/>`_ by Doug McMaster